Government & Public Service

 Military Officer Salary Overview

-The Military Officer is a sought-after profession in the United States with a median annual salary of $78,800.
-Compensation typically ranges from $42,600 for entry-level positions to $142,000 for experienced professionals in high-demand markets.
+The Military Officer is one of the most important roles in the Government & Public Service sector of the US economy in 2026.
+With a median annual salary of $78,800, compensation for this position ranges from $42,600 at the entry level to $142,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Military Officer in the US earns between $42,600 and $142,000 per year, with a median of $78,800.